ultreyaonline/standalone/HOSTING.md

 MAILGUN_SECRET=key-abc12345678901234567890
 ```

-It is wise to occasionally monitor the Mailgun account for reports of Bounced or Suppressed emails which it could not deliver, in case you have members with bad email addresses in your database.
+It is wise to occasionally monitor the Mailgun account (using your browser) for reports of Bounced or Suppressed emails which it could not deliver, in case you have members with bad email addresses in your database.

 In Mailgun you can optionally (with a paid upgrade) set up "receiving" email addresses which forward emails to certain community members.
 This is a convenient way to set up some vanity emails for things like Palanca and Pre-Weekend, etc.